Abando: History

 Coat of arms of the former elizate of Abando.

-The exact moment of the foundation of Abando is unknown, as it is common with other elizates across Biscay.
-In the year 1300, the city of Bilbao was founded by Diego López V de Haro in the place of a small settlement at the right bank of the estuary.
-This settlement had its rights as a city confirmed by King Ferdinand V of Castile and its charter document included jurisdiction over the lands at the other side of the San Antón Bridge, an area then called Allende la Puente and today known as Bilbao la Vieja, which originally belonged to Abando.
+The exact date of Abando's foundation is unknown, as is the case with other elizates in Biscay.
+In 1300, the town of Bilbao was founded by Diego López V de Haro on the site of a small settlement on the right bank of the estuary.
+Its rights as a town were later confirmed by King Ferdinand V of Castile.
+The charter included jurisdiction over lands on the other side of the San Antón Bridge, an area then known as Allende la Puente and now as Bilbao la Vieja, which had originally belonged to Abando.

-During the 18th century Abando grew to be the most populous elizate of Biscay, with around 2,100 inhabitants.
-This population was distributed across several rural neighbourhoods composed mostly of farm houses (Basque: baserri).
-These neighbourhoods were Bilbao la Vieja, Ibarra, Mena-Urizar-Larrasquitu, Elejaberri, Olaveaga, Zorroza and Ibaizabal.
-In 1835, during the First Carlist War, the siege weapons and artillery used for the siege of Bilbao were stored in the sacristy of the San Vicente church of Abando.
+During the 18th century, Abando became the most populous elizate in Biscay, with about 2,100 inhabitants.
+The population was distributed among several rural neighbourhoods, made up largely of farmhouses, or baserriak.
+These neighbourhoods included Bilbao la Vieja, Ibarra, Mena-Urizar-Larrasquitu, Elejaberri, Olaveaga, Zorroza and Ibaizabal.
+In 1835, during the First Carlist War, siege weapons and artillery used in the siege of Bilbao were stored in the sacristy of the San Vicente church in Abando.

-The railroad arrived in 1863 with the opening of the rail line to Urduña.
-This railway was constructed to connect Bilbao and Biscay with Castile, and was eventually expanded to reach Castejón.
-This led to the establishment of the Bilbao-Tudela Railway Company, which constructed a terminus railway station in Abando, where the Irish Charles Blacker Vignoles worked as an engineer.
-The company was absorbed by the Compañía de los Caminos de Hierro del Norte (Northern Railways Company) in 1878 and the ownership of the railway station passed to them.
+The railway reached Abando in 1863, with the opening of the line to Urduña.
+The line was built to connect Bilbao and Biscay with Castile, and was later extended to Castejón.
+Its construction led to the creation of the Bilbao-Tudela Railway Company, which built a terminus station in Abando.
+The Irish engineer Charles Blacker Vignoles worked on the project.
+In 1878, the company was absorbed by the Compañía de los Caminos de Hierro del Norte, or Northern Railways Company, which took over the station.

-During the 19th century Bilbao had become congested and needed more land to grow in size, and in 1870 part of the land belonging to Abando was annexed to the city, with the objective of carrying out the construction of an ensanche (planned city expansion).
-The annexation of the entire elizate of Abando finally occurred in 1890.
-The ensanche project of Alzola, Achúcarro and Hoffmeyer architects was approved in 1876, Abando was to become the modern center of Bilbao, with wide straight boulevards in a grid layout, the main one being Gran Vía de Don Diego López de Haro, contrasting with the maze of narrow alleys of the Casco Viejo, the old town of Bilbao.
+By the 19th century, Bilbao had become congested and required additional land for urban expansion.
+In 1870, part of Abando was annexed to the city in order to begin the construction of an ensanche, or planned expansion.
+The full annexation of the elizate took place in 1890.
+The expansion plan prepared by the architects Alzola, Achúcarro and Hoffmeyer was approved in 1876.
+It envisaged Abando as the modern centre of Bilbao, with broad straight boulevards laid out on a grid, the principal one being the Gran Vía de Don Diego López de Haro.
+This new urban pattern contrasted with the narrow and irregular streets of the Casco Viejo, Bilbao's old town.

-Sabino Arana, father of Basque nationalism and founder of the Basque Nationalist Party was born in Abando in 1865, when it was still a separate municipality.
+Sabino Arana, the founder of Basque nationalism and of the Basque Nationalist Party, was born in Abando in 1865, when it was still a separate municipality.